FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

    [RFC2544] contains discussions about terms and additional methodology requirements.

 Definitions of some central terms from above documents are copied and discussed in the following subsections.

 {::comment}

-    [MB57]: Please move this to a terminology section suggested above
+    MB57: Please move this to a terminology section suggested above

-    [VP]: Ok for paragraph text...
+    VP: Ok for paragraph text...

-    [MK]: See my note re your comment to the Requirements Language section.
+    MK: See my note re your comment to the Requirements Language section.
 We ended up keeping the Existing Terms section just before the MLRsearch specific terms for clarity and easier reading, based on feedback from BMWG.

+{:/comment}

+Some discussed aspects are important and specific to MLRsearch Specification, that is why these terms get full subsections, instead of just external references.

+{::comment}

+    VP: TODO208: Downgrade the last sentence from draft to e-mail?

 {:/comment}